-Appendix A California Environmental Quality Act Checklist And Additional Analysis Pertaining to CEQA
+Appendix A California Environmental Quality Act Checklist

 The following checklist identifies physical, biological, social, and economic factors that might be affected by the proposed project.
 The California Environmental Quality Act impact levels include "potentially significant impact," "less than significant impact with mitigation," "less than significant impact," and "no impact."